Community Interest Company

 The Community Interest Statement and Report :

 This is a statement that must be lodged with the Registrar of Companies, together with the other incorporation documents signed by all the intended and actual directors, certifying that the company is formed to serve the community rather than private motive.
-It must also describe the activities that the CIC intends to engage in as further proof that it is intended to profit the community.
+It must also describe the activities that the CIC intends to engage in as further proof that it is intended to benefit the community.
 The CIC must also produce an annual community interest report, together with annual accounts, to Companies House to be placed on the public record.
 The report must record what the CIC has done to pursue the community interest and involve its stakeholders during the year.

 CIC’s will not have any special tax status unlike charities.
 Due to the types of activities undertaken or location they may however be eligible for other tax concessions or grants.